Welcome to the Reverend Fanatic!

 In case you were curious, my name is Greg, but on Forums I go by Daktari (Swahili for "doctor," which I took from the 60s TV show).

 I have a degree in Biology, and worked in the Environmental Sciences until marrying a teacher in 1997.
-Shortly after getting married, my wife was hired by the US Government as a DODDS teacher, and we have been living in Europe since 1998 on various US military installations.
+Shortly after getting married, my wife was hired by the US Military to be a teacher on overseas bases ( DODDS ).
+We packed up and moved to Europe and have lived in both the UK (98-03) and Germany (03-present).

 One cool thing about the US military overseas, is that there is a US Post Office on just about every Base/Post.
 You can ship things USPS to me without hassle (well, no more hassle than dealing with the Post Office) so don't worry about shipping International as its done all in-house with the US Postal System and US Air Force.